GimliCZ/TwitchEventSub_Websocket/README.md

 await _eventSubClient.Stop();
 ```
 #### Authorization
+* **EventSub does not provide refresh token capabilities.
+You have to provide your own.**
 * To function properly, you are required to subscribe to EventSubClientOnRefreshToken event in order to refresh token
 ```csharp
 eventSubClient.OnRefreshToken -= EventSubClientOnRefreshToken;